-As for this chicken, as expected, the roasting with the lovely orange and bacon topping infused the chicken breast with lovely flavour and kept the chicken exceptionally moist.
+Roasting a whole chicken with the lovely orange and bacon topping infused the chicken breast with lovely flavour and kept the chicken exceptionally moist.
 To serve, I cut off the breast meat and enjoyed it warm a drizzle of the roasted orange.

 Afterwards, I removed the rest of the chicken meat and reserved the bacon and the balance of the roasted oranges for a next-day salad.

 Whole Chicken – Be sure to check the weight of your chicken beforehand and adjust the roasting time accordingly.
 You may need to roast a bit more or less.

 Oranges – I used clementines, since I had a lot around, but any orange variety would work here.

 If you want to cut your oranges to end up with the prettiest slices, cut your oranges in half from top to bottom, then take a half and lay cut side down on a cutting board, with the stem end to the right.
 Slice off and discard the stem end, then keep slicing from there and you will have pretty orange slices.

-What to serve with Hoisin Orange Whole Roast Chicken: with it’s Asian flavours, this chicken would go well with fried rice or noodles, or skip the carbs and do a quick, Asian stir fry of mixed vegetables.
+With it’s Asian flavours, this chicken would go well with fried rice or noodles, or skip the carbs and do a quick, Asian stir fry of mixed vegetables.

 Get the Recipe: Hoisin Orange Whole Roast Chicken

-- 5 clementine oranges or the orange of your choice
+- 5 clementine oranges, or the orange of your choice

 - 4 lb whole chicken

 - 4 slices bacon